JoelCruzCode/Project-Battle-Ship/README.md

 # Webpack Template

-## This is a webpack template that has been intitially setup as bundle project with the appropriate loaders and dependencies for the following features
+## This is a simple webpack template that has been intitially setup as a bundle project with the appropriate loaders and dependencies for the following features

 - images
 - html webpack plugin